Role

 Career overview

 Prior to joining NTU in 2022, Rebekah worked across Nottinghamshire as a primary school teacher and leader.
-She is an accredited Mastery Specialist for the National Centre for Excellence in the Teaching of Mathematics and continues to work closely with the East Midlands Maths hubs; currently, facilitating a research innovation work group centered upon equity within mathematics practices.
+She is an accredited Mastery Specialist for the National Centre for Excellence in the Teaching of Mathematics and continues to work closely with the East Midlands Maths hubs; currently, facilitating a research innovation work group centred upon equity within mathematics practices.
 Rebekah co-ordinates a Maths Leadership development group for primary mathematics curriculum leaders across Nottinghamshire for the Diverse Association for Professional Learning.
 In addition, she continues to support local schools and teachers develop and deliver their primary mathematics professional development offer.
 She is continually updating her skills and has presented papers at local, national and international conferences.

 Research areas